 You can unleash modules on its themes.
 Two of its most functional and contemporary themes are Indigo and Modules.
 Unlike other WordPress theme sites, you can only buy the themes individually for $129 each.

 Ready Made Sites is perfect for people who don’t want the hassle of customizing a WordPress theme.
 Simply choose the theme that best describes your business so you can set it up in a matter of minutes.
 You can only use the Ready Made Sites if you have installed the theme from the shop as specified.

 6. Add Blog Functionalities with Plugins

-A plugin is an add-on application that run on top of WordPress and add new features and functionality to a WordPress blog.
-There are almost 60,000 free plugins in WordPress.org official plugin directory right now and tens of thousands more available in other market place.
+A plugin is an add-on application that runs on top of WordPress and adds new features and functionality to a WordPress blog.
+There are almost 60,000 free plugins in WordPress.org official plugin directory right now and tens of thousands more are available in other market places.

-Bloggers use plugin to add all sort of functions to their WordPress blog.
-For examples, you can:
+Bloggers use plugins to add all sorts of functions to their WordPress blogs.
+For example, you can:

 Akismet is one of the oldest plugins that come along with your WordPress by default.
 This plugin helps check all your comments against its service to see if they are spam.
 It collects all the spam and lets you review it under your blog’s ‘comments’ admin screen.